|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY|

 The date 1292 given for the death of his wife, Lora, seems to be an error, and the place of her burial is doubtful.

 John d'Argentine (d.
 1382):

-[His daughter and coheir, Maud, was married firstly to Sir Richard de Merton (d.
-1370), and as his widow she had licence in 1372 to marry Sir Ives FitzWarin (PROPOSED)]
+His daughter and coheir Maud had previously been married to John Ferrers and Sir Richard de Merton (d.
+1370), and as the widow of Sir Richard she had licence in 1372 to marry Sir Ives FitzWarin.

 Volume 1, page 233 (as modified by volume 14):